kyma-project/kyma/docs/event-bus/02-01-event-bus.md

 ## Event validation

- **subscription-controller-knative** checks if the Namespace can receive Events from the application.
+ **subscription-controller** checks if the Namespace can receive Events from the application.
 It performs the check for each Kyma Subscription created in a Namespace for a particular Event type with a version for a specific application.

 ### Validation flow